mainmatter/mainmatter.com/src/posts/2024-02-27-embeddable-ember-apps.md

 In this [Embeddable Demo](https://svelte-todo-13xa.onrender.com), the App is initialized when a div is inserted.
 The App is initialized twice with different configurations, one allows to remove items, the other doesn't.
-Also both pass a callback that will be called when todos have changed and then it'll display their count.
+Also both pass a callback that will be called when todos have changed and then will display their count.

 ```html
 {% raw %}